Big first inning lifts Red Sox past Rays | Devdiscourse

 Christian Vazquez hit a three-run homer in the first inning and the Boston Red Sox defeated the Tampa Bay Rays 7-4 Sunday afternoon in St. Petersburg, Fla.
 Red Sox right-hander Nathan Eovaldi (2-0) pitched six innings, allowing three runs on seven hits.
 He walked two, struck out six and didn't allow a hit after a leadoff single in the fourth.

-Joey Wendle and Brendan McKay homered for the Rays, who remain in a three-way battle with Oakland and Cleveland for the American League's two wild-card playoff berths.
+Joey Wendle and Brendan McKay homered for the Rays (92-64), who enter the final week of the regular season in a three-way battle with Oakland and Cleveland for the American League's two wild-card playoff berths.
+The Rays and Indians (92-64) are tied for the second wild-card spot, two games behind the A's (94-62).
 Rays left-hander Ryan Yarbrough (11-5) barely made it out of the first inning, as the Red Sox sent 10 batters to the plate in taking a 4-0 lead.

 With one out, Rafael Devers, Xander Bogaerts and J.D.
 Martinez hit consecutive singles, scoring one run and leaving runners at first and third.
 Vazquez followed with a deep blast to left field, his 22nd home run of the season.
 The Red Sox loaded the bases after Vazquez's homer.
 But Yarbrough caught Jackie Bradley Jr. looking at a called third strike on a 3-2 pitch to get out of the jam.
 The Rays scored single runs in each of the first three innings against Eovaldi.